zaoad/fast-api-boilerplate/README.md

 # LinkedInAPI Project

-A FastAPI-based LinkedIn API integration project with PostgreSQL, Redis, JWT authentication, and comprehensive LinkedIn posting capabilities.
+A FastAPI-based LinkedIn API integration project with MongoDB, Redis, JWT authentication, and comprehensive LinkedIn posting capabilities.

 ## Features

-- FastAPI with PostgreSQL database
+- FastAPI with MongoDB database
 - Redis for caching and session management
 - LinkedIn API integration for posting and authentication
 - JWT authentication
-- Alembic for database migrations
+- MongoDB for flexible document storage
 - MVC architecture
 - Testing setup with pytest
 - Environment configuration with .env
 - Docker and Docker Compose support
-- Database management UI with Adminer
+- Database management UI with MongoDB Express

 ## Setup